-Due to the CDC mandates regarding COVID-19, our MiraCosta College institution is now working remotely for the remainder of the fall 2020 semester and is ready to assist you.
-Please contact us at 760.795.6616 or firstname.lastname@example.org.
+Due to the CDC guidance regarding COVID-19, our Service Learning & Volunteer Center staff is continuing to work remotely for the fall 2021 semester; we are ready to assist you!
+Please contact us at 760.795.6616 or email@example.com.
 All calls and emails will be returned within 24 hours.
 If you would like to set-up a Zoom virtual meeting please email us so that we can get that set up for you.
 We hope you are being safe and taking good care of yourself.

 Service Learning & Volunteer Center Team